What does Acupuncture involve?

 Some insurers cover the cost of acupuncture while others do not.
 Find out if acupuncture is covered by your insurance before starting treatment.

-You can learn more about the healing benefits of Acupuncture at YO1 Health Resort program.
+You can learn more about the healing benefits of Acupuncture at YO1 Longevity & Health Resorts program.

 At YO1, you will find highly experienced licensed acupuncturists that will integrate acupuncture and other traditional Chinese therapies into your wellness plan to help you achieve balance in both your body and your life.

 Please take a moment to fill out the form below with your contact information.
 A YO1 Longevity & Health Resorts representative will reach out to you with additional information.